JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Concerning_Human_Survival.md

     > "Divine righteousness is not dominated by strict retributive justice; God as a father transcends God as a judge."
 [UB 2:6.6](/en/The_Urantia_Book/2#p6_6)

-    After all, we should remember that sin is conscious--knowing--wrong-doing.
+    After all, we should remember that sin is conscious—knowing—wrong-doing.
 Let us ponder what Jesus said on Page 1947:

     > “If we had not taught them the truth, they might do many strange things without falling under condemnation, but now, since they have known the light and presumed to reject it, they have no excuse for their attitude."
 [UB 180:3.2](/en/The_Urantia_Book/180#p3_2)